smartczh/gourp-report-files/FeatureUtilizationTransition.md

 + Edit
     + In web: you can click in the interested visual and modify Filters in the right board.
     + In Power BI Desktop (download in Microsoft APP Store): you can download the report file in web and open it in Power BI Desktop to edit.
 Then publish it to web.
-    + In Power BI Desktop : you can create your own report by importing the data in Kusto as source.
+    + In Power BI Desktop: you can create your own report by importing the data in Kusto as source.